saeed5959/object-detection-transformer/README.md

-# An implementation of vision transformer for Object Detection
+# Vision Transformer for Object Detection

-##

-## Docker FILe is also available
+## An implementation of article [Link Text](https://arxiv.org/abs/2010.11929 "link")

 ## HOw To Run
   Train